 Okay, so now when you’re improving your soil and have to wait, use the time to go to your local or regional forest and survey it for native fungi species.
 These fungi and other resident microbes living in the soil are nature’s recommendations for your food forest soil restoration.

-For this entire process of introducing the fungi from the wild, you’ll have to learn how to find, transplant and then nurture wild spawn or mycelium.
-You can grow wild spawn by transplanting wild patches of mycelium, from germinating mushroom spores, and from regrowing stem butts.
+For this entire process of introducing the fungi from the wild, you’ll have to learn how to find, transplant, and then nurture wild spawn or mycelium.
+You can grow wild spawn by transplanting wild patches of mycelium, germinating mushroom spores, and regrowing stem butts.
 We are searching for all three plus the rest of the soil food web team…

-Putting this into context for your food forest, and type of fungi you’ll need, specifically you’re looking for:
+Putting this into context for your food forest and the type of fungi you’ll need.
+Specifically you’re looking for: